hchen19/sparse_dgp/docs/index.rst

 SparseDeepGP's documentation
 ====================================

-**SparseDeepGP** is a Python library for sparse deep Gaussian processes.
+**SparseDeepGP** is a Python library for sparse deep Gaussian processes with GPU acceleration.
+It is built on top of `PyTorch <https://pytorch.org/>`_ and provides a simple and flexible API for building complex deep GP models.
 This documentation is for the `GitHub Repo`_.

 .. _GitHub Repo: https://github.com/hchen19/sparse_dgp